LazerTechnologies/choo-choo-monorepo/docs/usdc-deposit-refactor-plan.md

 Providers / Wallet:

-- [ ] Ensure Wagmi configured for Base/Base Sepolia; already present.
+- [x] Ensure Wagmi configured for Base/Base Sepolia; already present.
 Add USDC chain info to UI.
-- [ ] Add a lightweight wallet connect flow (keeps Shadcn/Radix styling):
+- [x] Add a lightweight wallet connect flow (keeps Shadcn/Radix styling):
-  - [ ] Create `ConnectWalletDialog` using `base/Dialog` listing connectors (order: `farcasterFrame` → Coinbase Wallet → MetaMask).
+  - [x] Create `ConnectWalletDialog` using `base/Dialog` listing connectors (order: `farcasterFrame` → Coinbase Wallet → MetaMask).
-  - [ ] Use Wagmi `useConnect()` to trigger connector; show inline errors for rejected requests.
+  - [x] Use Wagmi `useConnect()` to trigger connector; show inline errors for rejected requests.
-  - [ ] Use `useSwitchChain()` to auto switch to Base when on wrong network; show fallback CTA if user cancels.
+  - [x] Use `useSwitchChain()` to auto switch to Base when on wrong network; show fallback CTA if user cancels.
-  - [ ] Expose a `ConnectWalletButton` that opens the dialog and reflects states (connecting, wrong network, connected).
+  - [x] Expose a `ConnectWalletButton` that opens the dialog and reflects states (connecting, wrong network, connected).
-  - [ ] In action buttons (manual send, yoink), if not connected: label “Connect wallet” and open `ConnectWalletDialog` when clicked.
+  - [x] In action buttons (manual send, yoink), if not connected: label “Connect wallet” and open `ConnectWalletDialog` when clicked.
-  - [ ] In deposit flows, silently handle switching to the proper network when chain mismatch, user shouldn't have to manually switch network. use custom hook if required
+  - [x] In deposit flows, silently handle switching to the proper network when chain mismatch, user shouldn't have to manually switch network. use custom hook if required

 Optional Polish:

-- [ ] Handle deep links for mobile wallets (MetaMask/Coinbase) where applicable; avoid blocking modals.
+- [x] Handle deep links for mobile wallets (MetaMask/Coinbase) where applicable; avoid blocking modals.
-- [ ] Accessibility: focus trap in dialog; ARIA labels; keyboard navigation.

 Deposit UI/flow: